chazzox-inc/fabis/src/content/dropdowns/dontations.md

 title: Make a donation
 ---

-It costs about £1000 to fund a holiday for an ABI survivor so if you would like make a donation please do so here.
-If you are eligible for gift aid please let us know.
+If you would like to make a donation please email us and we will let you have our bank details.
+If you are eligible for Gift Aid please let us know.